 - Define the Security Template to use for the managed tunnel.

-For more information on Security Templates, see Add Security Templates.
+For more information on Security Templates, go to Add Security Templates.

 - Define a VPN Firewall Policy Template, if you want to restrict the type of traffic allowed across the managed tunnel.

-For more information on VPN Firewall Policy Templates, see Add VPN Firewall Policy Templates.
+For more information on VPN Firewall Policy Templates, go to Add VPN Firewall Policy Templates.

 - To use a WINS server or DNS server (Windows Internet Name Service/Domain Name System) for name resolution, you must first configure a WINS server that contains a database of NetBIOS name resolution for the local network or configure a DNS server, which uses a similar method.
 If your domain uses only Active Directory, you must use DNS for name resolution.

-For more information about WINS or DNS servers, see Configure Network DNS and WINS Servers.
+For more information about WINS or DNS servers, go to Configure Network DNS and WINS Servers.

 On the Device Management tab: